tayloraswift/swift-png/README.md

 ````

 While it works great with PNG files of all sizes, `maxpng` was designed for *big* PNG files.
 Thats why the default API reads the PNGs scanline by scanline.
 Feel free to throw giant [NASA space textures](http://visibleearth.nasa.gov/view.php?id=74218) at it. `maxpng` won’t break a sweat; in fact in my tests with NASA’s >400 MB Blue Marble PNGs, `maxpng`’s memory usage never rose above 1.2 MB (yes, that’s MB, as in one megabyte).

+Resource management is as Swifty as it made sense to be; most resources will be released when `maxpng`’s objects are deinitialized, but if you are writing PNGs, you must always call `PNGEncoder.finish()`, or else the PNG file you’re writing to won’t get closed properly.
+(It’ll also be missing its `IEND` chunk which would be bad.)
+If for some reason you want to deallocate the inflator/deflator structs early, just force the encoder or decoder object out of scope by rebinding its variable to `nil` as you would for any other Swift object.

 One more thing: `maxpng` works on arrays of `UInt8` bytes; it does not split the output into RGB(A) tuples.
 That’s partly because this is the format most useful for loading the pixel data as textures in OpenGL, Cairo, etc, and partly because you don’t know the layout of the PNG until after you decode its first chunk.
 Maybe someday `maxpng` can package the pixel colors for us.
 For now, all the info you need is in the `.header` member of the `PNGDataIterator` object: